jsliang/sublime-pelican/README.md

 # SublimePelican: Pelican integration to Sublime Text 2

 **SublimePelican** is a plugin for [Pelican](http://getpelican.com/) integration to [Sublime Text 2](http://www.sublimetext.com/2).
+It is designed to help people write Pelican articles faster using Sublime Text 2.

-The plugin prepares metadata fields for you, with the ability to fill in date and slug fields automatically.
+The plugin prepares metadata fields for you, with the ability to fill in date, to generate slug, and to list categories and tags you've used.
 [More features](https://github.com/jsliang/sublime-pelican/issues?labels=enhancement&page=1&state=open) to be added.

 ## Installation